riodelphino/mql-compile.nvim/README.md

 **Optional**
 - [nvim-bqf](https://github.com/kevinhwang91/nvim-bqf) Super easy to use quickfix
-- [nvim-notify](https://github.com/rcarriga/nvim-notify) Nice style notify messages
+- [nvim-notify](https://github.com/rcarriga/nvim-notify) Nice style notify messages (Only v3.14.0 or earlier versions work for now as its error.)

 ## Installation